-Phone calls have been promoted as the number one lead source by countless businesses.
-According to BIA/Kelsey, mobile search is estimated to generate 73 billion calls to businesses in 2018.
+We have promoted phone calls as the number one lead source by countless businesses.
+BIA/Kelsey estimates that mobile search will generate 73 billion calls to businesses in 2018.

 These calls present a fantastic opportunity for marketers to drive business revenue and prove ROI.
 So what happens when the phone rings?